 The longest recorded tail length for Maine Coons (and, by extension, any domesticated cat breed) is 16.3 inches!

-Learn more about why the Maine Coon cat tail is so long, in this article I wrote.
+Learn more about why the Maine Coon Cat Tail is so long.

 Female Maine Coon Dimensions